Do we recommend 123RF?

 What does 123RF mean?

 123RF is a stock photo agency of Inmagine Group.
-“RF” in its name stands for “Royalty-free”, the type of license that this company is most widely known for.
+The “RF” in “123RF” stands for “Royalty-free”, which is the type of license.
+The “123” in the name is a random suffix to the RF.